 The AgriBiz project aims to create about 17,000 new jobs for women and youth through revamped agribusiness value chains.
-As part of the project, eight business incubation hubs will be set up in eight counties considered as Kenya’s food basket including Uasin Gishu, Meru, Kisii, Nyeri and Bungoma.
-The hubs will offer training, business advisory and financing to women and youth agri-preneurs.
-The end goal is to help modernise farming and livestock keeping among small and medium-sized enterprises (SMEs), away from traditional inefficient practices and towards innovation and technology-led approach with higher yields.
+As part of the project, eight business incubation hubs will be set up in eight counties considered as Kenya’s food basket including Uasin Gishu, Meru, Kisii, Nyeri, and Bungoma.
+The hubs will offer training, business advisory, and financing to women and youth agri-preneurs.
+The end goal is to help modernize farming and livestock keeping among small and medium-sized enterprises (SMEs), away from traditional inefficient practices and towards innovation and technology-led approaches with higher yields.

 “We welcome and fully support this initiative from the European Union, which is very much aligned with the Ministry’s Agricultural Transformation and Growth Strategy 2019-2029 priorities,” said Chief Administrative Secretary for Agriculture Anne Nyaga during the launch at Strathmore University in Nairobi on March 6.

 “Concerted efforts are needed to empower rural youth and women to develop and implement sustainable solutions to difficult challenges facing rural farming communities, counter negative perception of the agricultural sector, and make it easier to access the land and other resources needed to engage in commercial agriculture,” she added.
 The Sh5.1 billion campaign covering five years will be implemented by the Kenya Climate Innovation Center (KCIC).
 It’s funded by the European Union, alongside the Ministry of Foreign Affairs of Denmark (DANIDA), the Food and Agriculture Organisation (FAO), and African Development Bank.
 Other counties where incubation hubs will be created are Isiolo, Kilifi, and Lamu.